-What is the meaning / definition of in the industry?
+What is the meaning / definition of last room value in the hospitality industry?

 The system uses the Last Room Value as a restriction control for low value rates, during busy periods.
 While it opens all rates during slow times.